bcoin-org/bcoin/docs/Configuration.md

 By default, the mainnet bcoin config files will reside in `~/.bcoin/bcoin.conf` and `~/.bcoin/wallet.conf`.
 Any parameter passed to bcoin at startup will have precedence over the config file.
+Even if you are just running `bclient` without bcoin even installed (to access a remote server, for example) the configuration files would still reside in `~/.bcoin/`

 For example: